 4. Vintage Frames

-That’s also not to mention that some vintage fashion glasses have special details that need extra attention, just like little pieces of jewelry.
+Some vintage fashion glasses have special details that need extra attention, just like little pieces of jewelry.
 Typically, jewelry polish or lukewarm water with mild dish soap can be used safely on them.
 However, if you polish plastic eyeglasses too often they will eventually damage them.

 5. Hipster Glasses